GSA/ficam-management/pages/08_privacy.md

 ### Deployment Procedures

+The following checklist defines FIPPs for any program that collects PII.

 <i class="fa fa-check-square-o"></i> &nbsp;**Complete a System of Records Notice (SORN)**
 - Agency publishes a notice in the Federal Register about a system of record.
 - What is a system of record?